kpgalligan/kpgalligan.github.io/website/blog/2023-02-28-medical-update.md

 Originally I was going to stay through Tuesday, but recovery was so quick they let me out Sunday.
 While I was certainly happy to go home, by Sunday I was basically fine.
 That room would be pretty amazing if you could get around easily :)

-Anyway, after all that, the diagnosis was CIDP.
+Anyway, after all that, the diagnosis was [CIDP](https://www.hopkinsmedicine.org/health/conditions-and-diseases/chronic-inflammatory-demyelinating-polyradiculoneuropathy).
+It's an autoimmune condition where your body attacks the myelin sheath around your neurons.
+There's no obvious "test" for that, except for the collection of symptoms and some test markers.
+There are several other pretty terrible things that my symptoms could've suggested (ALS, etc), but I was extremely lucky on that front.

 It's relatively rare, and probably caused by whatever respiratory virus I had mid December.
+Apparently what seems like a normal "cold" can trigger a response like this in rare cases.

 I had 3 infusions of IVIG: Friday night, Saturday night, and Sunday afternoon.
 After the first one, Saturday morning, my hands were useful again, and I could get around with the walker.
 On Sunday, I could walk without the walker.

+[IVIG](https://www.webmd.com/a-to-z-guides/immunoglobulin-therapy) is interesting.
+It's made from processed blood donations.
+I haven't done the Google-based medical research enough to understand it, but let's just say it was magic.
+And if you can donate blood, please do so.

 On Tuesday, 2/28, I went to that Neurology appointment.
+The doctor said it might be AIDP rather than CIDP.
+The difference is "Acute" vs "Chronic".
+If it's "Acute", then I might be done.
+Chronic would mean IVIG every month or two, but we'll cross fingers on "Acute".
+Even if "chronic", it's not a big deal.

-The doctor said it might be AIDP, which means I may be done with treatment altogether.
-My hand and leg strength as of Wednesday, 6 days after the fall, seemed completely back to normal (except atrophy, which should be built back up quickly).
+My hand and leg strength as of Wednesday, 6 days after the fall, seemed completely back to normal (except atrophy from lack of use, which should be built back up quickly).

 So, Thursday, can't walk or use my hands.
 5-6 days later, back to normal.
-It's been a wild couple weeks.
+2023 has already been pretty wild.

 Please donate blood.
 That's how they make IVIG.
-Huge thanks to the NYU medical team.
+Also, a huge thanks to the NYU medical team.
+Everybody was amazing.